StanfordLegion/petra/README.md

      Returns an unoptimized LLVM representation of the program as a string.

+  * `petra.Program.save_object(filename: str)`

+     Saves an unoptimized object file of the program suitable for passing to the platform linker.

   * `petra.Program.compile()`

     Returns a MCJIT execution engine with the program loaded.
 See